TechJammers-26/AI-Image-Detection/README.md

 | **True AI** | 114 | 9981 |

 At the operating threshold (0.5), `heldout` produces roughly twice as many false positives (212 real images called AI) as false negatives (114 AI images called real) on the clean test split.
 This is a mild bias towards flagging real content as AI, and aligns with its Youden's-J threshold (0.6187) sitting well above 0.5 to counter this.

----

-### Step 5 — Error analysis & prediction

-- **Error analysis** pulls false positives and false negatives from the evaluation output, looks for patterns (which conditions, which source dataset, which severity), and writes the Error Analysis Note.

 - **Prediction:**
 ```bash